-This assessment supports several units within EITS and is designed to more appropriately charge for the following indirect/support services: active directory/domain name system (AD/DNS) routing, business applications help desk and support, state web portal and ADA support, web page development, state toll free access, state on-line phone directory, and state operator service.
+This assessment supports several units within EITS and is designed to more appropriately charge for the following indirect/support services: active directory/domain name system (AD/DNS) routing, EITS Help Desk and business application support, state web portal and support to ensure accessibility compliance with the American's with Disabilities Act, website development, state toll free access, state on-line phone directory, and state operator service.
 Assessment to all agencies is based on L01 FTE count and is billed quarterly.
-A description of these services follows: